hltj/kotlin-web-site-cn/docs/topics/inline-classes.md

 val securePassword = Password("Don't try this in production")
 ```

-This is the main feature of inline classes, which inspired the name *inline*: data of the class is *inlined* into its
-usages (similar to how content of [inline functions](inline-functions.md) is inlined to call sites).
+This is the main feature of inline classes, which inspired the name "inline": data of the class is "inlined" into its usages (similar to how content of [inline functions](inline-functions.md) is inlined to call sites).

 ## Members

 Inline classes support some functionality of regular classes.
-In particular, they are allowed to declare properties and
-functions, and have the `init` block:
+In particular, they are allowed to declare properties and functions, and have the `init` block:

 ```kotlin
 @JvmInline